• Skip to main content

 Diabetes can damage the blood vessels in the retina, potentially leading to issues in the eye.
 This can cause glaucoma, cataracts, and even blindness.

-Family Doctor in Wellington and Royal Palm Beach
+Family Medicine Provider in Wellington and Royal Palm Beach

 Our skilled and experienced medical team at Advanced Medical Clinic is here to assist you in all of your health care needs.
 We practice family and internal medicine – and if you have any risk factors for diabetes, we can provide a full evaluation and treatment if necessary.